John Bertram Peterson: Bishop of Manchester

-Peterson was named the fourth Bishop of Manchester by Pius XI on May 13, 1932.
-He was installed by Cardinal O'Connor at the Cathedral of St. Joseph in Manchester on July 14, 1932.
+Peterson was named the fourth bishop of Manchester by Pius XI on May 13, 1932.
+He was installed by Cardinal O'Connor at the Cathedral of St. Joseph in Manchester, New Hampshire, on July 14, 1932.
 New Hampshire Governor John Winant attended the installation, along with 600 priests from New England and several hundred parishioners from St. Catherine of Genoa Parish in Massachusetts.

 A major area of tension in the diocese came from ethnic strife between the Irish and French-Canadian communities.
 A French speaker, Peterson told a Manchester dinner audience in 1932 that he condemned all religious and ethnic hatred and would not support any cause based in hatred.
-He was able to gain the trust of French Canadian Catholics in the diocese with his words and actions.
-In March 5, 1933, in the middle of the national bank run after the stock market crash of 1929, Peterson reassured parishioners that the banks would survive.
+He was able to gain the trust of French-Canadian Catholics in the diocese with his words and actions.
+In March 1933, in the middle of the national bank run after the stock market crash of 1929, Peterson reassured parishioners that the banks would survive.

 In May 1933, Peterson settled a contentious labor strike in Manchester between the Amoskeag Company and its 7,400 unionized mill workers.
 The union called a walkout when company management tried to lower wages by 40%.
-The New Hampshire National Guard had been deployed to the city and had clashed with the strikers.
+The state had deployed the New Hampshire National Guard to Manchester and clashes had occurred with the strikers.
 After canvassing many union members, Peterson went to the company management and successfully negotiated a 15 cent per hour wage increase, settling the strike.

 In April 1934, in the midst of the Great Depression, Peterson enacted austerity spending measures for the diocese.
 He was a member of a New Hampshire delegation that traveled to Washington D.C. in March and April 1935 to lobby the U.S. Congress for help for the textile industry in New Hampshire.
-That same year, Pius XI appointed Peterson as an attendant to the papal throne and a county of the Vatican city state.
+That same year, Pius XI appointed Peterson as an attendant to the papal throne and a county of the Vatican City state.

 In 1936, Peterson was named as president general of the National Catholic Education Association, serving in that role until 1946.
-During World War II, Peterson urged parishes and parishioners to invest in war stamps and war bonds.
+After the American entry into World War II in December 1941, Peterson urged parishes and parishioners to invest in war stamps and war bonds.
 The diocese opened a USO center for servicemen and women in Manchester, and he urged parishioners to support the organization with donations.